mps9506/echor/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Added single quotes around package and software names (e.g. 'ECHO') in the title and description

-* Explained all acronyms in the description

-* Replaced \dontrun{} with \donttest{} and added comment that an internet connection is required to run the examples

-# 0.1.0

-* Initial release

 ## Test environments

-* local Windows 10, R 3.4.3
+* local Windows 10, R 3.5.0
+* travis-ci: R 3.5.0, R-devel
-* ubuntu 14.04 (on travis-ci), R 3.4.4
+* appveyor: R 3.5.1
-* win-builder (devel and release)
+* win-builder (devel)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* Note: This is a new submission

 ## Reverse dependencies

+There are currently no downstream dependencies for this package.

+## Comments

-This is a new release, so there are no reverse dependencies.
+This is a release of version 0.1.1.

+* Examples are wrapped in \donttest{} since they rely on an internet connection and responses from the server can take time.

+* Most tests are \skip_on_cran() for the same reason.
+However, full tests are run on Travis and Appveyor.